International Undergraduate Pathways Program (iUPP)

 • technology

-University Transfer Program (iUPP) courses are designed to increase student confidence and encourage them to read, listen and think critically in an English learning environment.
+International Undergraduate Pathways Program (iUPP) courses are designed to increase student confidence and encourage them to read, listen and think critically in an English learning environment.
 Students will learn to evaluate claims, consider multiple perspectives, and synthesize and communicate information confidently and clearly.

 • Acculturation to Canadian academic learning.